Sondzus/MathStat474/README.md

 * wk3, day2: Wrapping up standard deviations as a measure of variability in the data.
 Formal introduction to probability: meaning, notation, likelihood, and computation using relative frequency of an event in a sample space.
 Empirical computation of probability & the Law of Large Numbers.
 * wk4, day1: Beginning of theoretical computations of probability: equally likely outcomes, sample spaces and events, and basic probability rules (complement rule, general addition rule, disjoint events).
 * wk4, day2: finished up multiplication rule, discussed independent events, and talked about using given probabilities for two categorical variables to construct a two-way probability table, including the marginal totals.
-* wk5, day1: conditional probability: defintion and computation.
+* wk5, day1: conditional probability: definition and computation.
 Independence events and 4 equivalent ways to testing independence.
 * wk5, day2: probability trees, the rule of total probability, and the Bayes rule.
+* wk6, day1: the concept of random variables, discrete vs. continuous.
+Probability distribution, rules and how to compute it.
+Means of random variables: meaning and use.
+* wk6, day2: Rules for means and variances of random variables.
+Standard deviation and meaning.
+Relating back to the law of large numbers and outliers discussion from week 3.
+* wk7, day1: Binomial random variables: how do they arise? what is the 'binomial experiment'?
+How to compute the probability distribution of a binomial random variable? mean and variance formula.
+* wk7, day2: Multinomial random variables (generalizing binomial) and the corresponding experiment, example to recognize in application.
+Hypergeometric distribution and acceptance sampling, with example.
+* wk8, day1: (Poisson random variables and/or:) intro to continuous random variables.

 ### HW formatting